Roy Want: Research and projects

-Among his earliest contributions (circa 1988) was the Active Badge system that identified individual mobile users, and their location, to the computing infrastructure inside a building.
-This pioneering work was done at the Olivetti Research Ltd (ORL) in Cambridge, United Kingdom and its seminal publication has been recognized with the ACM SIGMOBILE Test-of-Time Award (2016).
-Over 1000 Active Badges were deployed outside Olivetti, at laboratories including DEC SRC, and Xerox PARC.
-These deployments sparked the creation of the first generation of context-aware software systems in the larger research community.
+Among Want's early research contributions was the Active Badge system, developed around 1988 to identify mobile users and their location within a building's computing infrastructure.
+The work was carried out at the Olivetti Research Ltd (ORL) in Cambridge, United Kingdom, and the associated publication later received the ACM SIGMOBILE Test-of-Time Award in 2016.

 Want was a central figure in the earliest realization (at Xerox PARC) of Mark Weiser’s vision of Ubiquitous Computing.
 The PARC program involved three devices: PARC-Tab, PARC-Pad, and LiveBoard.
 Today, these form-factors map directly to smartphones, tablets and smart-TVs.
 In the early 1990s, Want was the principal architect and implementer of PARC-Tab, the world’s first context-aware mobile computer in a smartphone form-factor.
-It could adapt the behavior of applications, depending on the user’s context, a decade before the emergence of the iPhone (2007).
+It allowed applications to respond dynamically to a user's context, a feature that was developed about a decade before the release of the iPhone (2007).
 A key technology that made the PARC-Tab context-aware was the use of an infrared network, both connecting the device to the local area network, and localizing it to a room using a diffuse infrared-network transceiver.

-In the late 1990’s at PARC, Want also pioneered extending the classic notion of a mobile UI to incorporate inertial sensors, taking advantage of the new MEMS technologies, and designed the Hikari handheld digital organizer.
-It would automatically change from portrait to landscape format as you rotated it; now a commonplace capability for smartphones.
+In the late 1990s at PARC, Want worked on incorporating inertial sensors into mobile user interfaces, using emerging MEMS technologies.
+He also designed the Hikari handheld digital organizer, which could automatically switch between portrait and landscape orientation when rotated.
 Lists could also be scrolled and items selected using a tilt and clutch mechanism, and photos selected from a 2D grid using a ball-in-a-maze puzzle style of user interface.